 The data center of CERN has around 65,000 processors to fully analyze the 30 petabytes of collected data.
 But it makes use of the computing powers of tons of computers, which are distributed around 150 data centers globally, to fully analyze the data.
 However, such computing power can easily be leveraged to change many other important areas of research or science.

 The Big Data computing power may also be applied to any other set of data that may open up various new sources to researchers or scientists.
-Also, census and other government data can easily be accessed as well as analyzed by scientist and researchers to create a better and bigger picture of our social sciences and health.
+Also, census and other government data can easily be accessed as well as analyzed by scientists and researchers to create a better and bigger picture of our social sciences and health.

 Big Data is now considered one of the best ways to accumulate and use feedback.
 It enables you to understand the perception of your customers about your services and products.
 This helps in making the necessary changes while re-developing the products or services.
 For instance, if you analyze the unstructured text on social media, it enables you to find out general feedback from clients.
 You may even disintegrate this feedback in several demographic groups and geographical locations.